 Brett Kagan, Cortical Labs

-"When the brain cells are in the game, they think they're the racket," says Kagan.
+“When the brain cells are in the game, they think they are the racket,” Kagan says.
 Someone has already observed that this makes any simulation theory much less bizarre.
 Who or what do we think we are?
 And what are we really?

-However, this discovery has very profound implications.
-According to this lab, it will foster the development of "biological computing" chips in which brain cells and neurons can fill in the gaps in machine learning and vice versa.
+However, this discovery has some truly profound implications.
+According to this lab, it will foster the development of “biological computing” chips in which brain cells and neurons can fill in the gaps of machine learning and vice versa.